Ghini/ghini.desktop/doc/ghini-family.rst

 will be able to listen to audio files that you have placed as virtual information panels in strategic spots in your garden.

+.. admonition:: world view
+   :class: toggle

+      at startup, you see the world and gardens.  select a garden, and enter.

+.. admonition:: garden view
+   :class: toggle

+      when viewing at garden level, you see panels.  select a panel, and listen.

 check further :any:`interaction among components`.